specta-rs/tauri2/TAURI_PROPOSAL.md

   ```
 </details>

+## Precedence

+The Tauri crate currently has features for integrating with the external crates [`tracing`](https://docs.rs/tracing) and [`tray-icon`](https://docs.rs/tray-icon).

+Some notes about them:
+ - `tray-icon` is owned by Tauri
+ - `tracing` is a *massive*ly used crate (2650 times as many installs as Specta, 🥹)

+It is probably fair to say Specta doesn't exactly follow this precedence, however, the technical implementation of something to work with another crate is nothing new to Tauri.

+## Who will maintain it?

+I am happy to pledge my time to maintaining this integration.
+It's also very little code so I don't foresee a maintenance burden due to it and it's within my best interests to maintain it for Tauri Specta to keep working.

 ## Follow up

 I would be happy to open a PR but I wanted to bring this up for discussion first.

+## Does Tauri Specta need to exist?

+Even if we add the `specta` feature to Tauri we will still need Tauri Specta to exist.

+Tauri Specta takes care of the boilerplate of using Specta functions and also goes further into Tauri events and more.

+The functionality of Tauri Specta heavily depends on a specific Tauri version by design, which we can't do in the main `specta` crate due to the semver issues it creates which the proposal aims to avoid.

+The Tauri crate must maintain a feature for `specta` as opposed to a `tauri_specta` feature as Specta is what takes care of the heavy lifting for the type exporting that Tauri Specta uses.

+I have also discussed with Denjell the possibility of donating Tauri Specta to the Tauri organisation, however, that is something for another time.

 ## Alternatives